 Based on your needs, choose the methodology right for you: calculating catchment areas by buffer trade areas, walk/drive time trade areas, or mobility trade areas.
 These determine catchment area boundaries based on different methodologies, allowing you to analyze your trade area based on a variety of factors.

 See more about the methods for calculating catchment area to help you decide the best method for you.

 After choosing the methodology, you can load data into the geospatial tool you want to use to process the data.
 Select a GIS or BI tool with capabilities that match the methodology you want to use, and set the parameters in the geoprocessing tool.

 Run a radius based on distance or a drivetime or walktime isochrone, representing the travel time based on method of transportation.
 You can even load mobility data to see where people are coming from and map those CBGs and POIs with a symbology that reflects the different volumes from each place.

 When the data is reflecting trade areas in the way you want, create a map that is easy to read, has appropriate labels, a legend, and at the appropriate scale for your intended audience.
 These catchment area maps are the best method of visualizing trade area and customer acquisition data, painting a vivid picture of your catchment area.

-Building a catchment area map is extremely important for visualizing foot traffic to your business and understanding where your customers come from.
+Building a catchment area map is extremely important for visualizing consumer behavior to your business and understanding where your customers come from.
 Using a catchment map can help you analyze your trade area, making it easier for you to target your customers and drive more traffic.
-When building your catchment area maps, be sure to rely on high-quality data from SafeGraph.
+When building your catchment area maps, be sure to rely on high-quality point of interest data from SafeGraph.